12 Tips on Living in Beautiful Arizona

-- Invest a couple bucks in an Aloe Vera plant.
+- Invest in an Aloe Vera plant.
 It’s the most low maintenance relationship you’ll ever have and you’ll reap all the benefits.

 - Drink lots of water and make friends with someone with a pool, if you don’t have one yourself.

 - Live a resort lifestyle.
 Moisturize your whole face and body liberally each morning and expect your pores to open when you walk outside the door.
-Invest in cute summer dresses and flip flops.
+Invest in cute summer dresses, loose clothing and flip flops.
 Make sure you have enough ice in your stainless steel double walled water bottle, wherever you go!

-- Don’t forget your pet.
-Locking your pet in a car, even for just a few minutes, is like locking them in an oven.
+- Don’t forget your pet or child.
+Locking your pet or child in a car, even for just a few minutes, is like locking them in an oven.

-- Do not go hiking anywhere in the desert around June-August if you don’t want to be on the 6 PM news.
+- Don’t go hiking anywhere in the desert around June-August if you don’t want to be on the 6 PM news.